zowe/docs-site/docs/extend/component-registries.md

 In this example, because `zwe` was not given the name of a file, it takes the parameter "my-zowe-extension" and searches for an extension package with that exact name within the component package registry configured for Zowe.
 If the package is found in the registry, that extension and all of its dependencies will be downloaded and then installed.
 **Note: This means you must trust the registry that you use.
-On-premesis registries are a great way to curate a list of trusted extensions and make it easy to install them.
+On-premisis registries are a great way to curate a list of trusted extensions and make it easy to install them.
 On the other hand, it would not be recommended to use a registry found on a public network, because you do not want to install extensions that you have not vetted.**

 The above example omits the registry configuration information, so the values default to what is containted within the zowe.yaml
 If they were explicitly provided instead, the command may look like